trenchproject/RShiny_PlantPhenology/include2.md

 ### Relationships between temperature and First Flowering Date (FFD)
 <p>
-In this exercise, you can generate figures showing either annual or monthly temperatures on the x-axis and FFD on the y-axis, for five common Eastern wildflower species that were included in the historic and modern datasets.
+In the next exercise, you can generate figures showing either annual or monthly temperatures on the x-axis and FFD on the y-axis, for five common Eastern wildflower species that were included in the historic and modern datasets.
 The table below shows approximately when each typically flowers during the growing season:
 </p>

 <p>